grz0zrg/fsynth/documentation/mk/docs/index.md

 Fragment has a progressive learning curve, anyone can start to experiment with sounds and visuals really quickly.

-Fragment has many features making it a bliss to produce any kind of sounds which can be associated with visuals, it is aimed at artists seeking a creative environment with few limitations to experiment with, a programmable noise-of-all-kinds software.
+Fragment has many features making it a bliss to produce any kind of sounds which can be associated with visuals, it is aimed at artists seeking a creative environment with few limitations to experiment with, a programmable noise-of-all-kinds software, Fragment potential is almost boundless.

 Many videos of most features are available on [the official YouTube channel](https://www.youtube.com/channel/UC2CJFT1_ybPcTNlT6bVG0WQ)